Maryland Online Sports Betting

 If odds on BetMGM coming to Maryland were offered, they would be at least -10000.
 MGM National Harbor is the most popular and well-known casino in the state, operating just a few miles from downtown Washington, DC and across the Wilson Bridge from Virginia.
 The casino, which cost over $1 billion to build, already attracts millions of visitors each year (or did, anyway, pre-COVID), being a short drive away from DC and Virginia and within walking distance of the enormous Gaylord National Harbor convention center.
 A sportsbook and online betting “skin” is a natural extension of the existing casino and something locals and investors have been counting on since the facility was completed in 2016.

 The Horseshoe Casino is located just south of downtown Baltimore, within walking distance of the Ravens’ stadium.
 Horseshoe is an iconic casino brand now owned by Caesars Entertainment.
-Caesars just completed a purchase of global sports betting operator William Hill, which operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
+Caesars just completed a purchase of global sports betting operator William Hill, and quickly axed the brand in August 2021, combining the two into the brand new redesigned Caesars Sportsbook, which operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
 It also opened the first sports book inside a professional sports facility, located at the Capital One Arena in Washington, DC, just 45 minutes straight down the Baltimore-Washington Parkway from the Horseshoe.

-William Hill is a strong brand and could enter the Maryland market through its partnership with Caesars.
-That said, Caesars does have its own sports betting app and may choose to use it in Maryland, in which case William Hill could potentially partner with a different licensed operator or apply for a mobile license.
-Either way, it is likely that William Hill will be available to Maryland bettors when sports betting goes live in the state.
+Caesars with their new William Hill-inspired sportsbook is a strong brand and could enter the Maryland market through its partnership with Caesars.
+That said, Caesars does have its own sports betting app and may choose to use it in Maryland, in which case Caesars could potentially partner with a different licensed operator or apply for a mobile license.
+Either way, it is likely that Caesars will be available to Maryland bettors when sports betting goes live in the state.

 TwinSpires/Churchill Downs Inc. – Ocean Downs